Is it true that the mini pill causes no side effects?

 Does it cause bleeding between periods?

 Irregular vaginal bleeding while on the mini pill is common but does not indicate a health risk most of the time.
-In fact almost half of mini pill users experience prolonged bleeding and up to 70% get breakthrough bleeding or spotting.2 This is due to the fluctuation of hormone levels in the body with the use of mini pill.
+In fact, almost half of mini pill users experience prolonged bleeding and up to 70% get breakthrough bleeding or spotting.5 This is due to the fluctuation of hormone levels in the body with the use of mini pill.
 Progestogens are important in maintaining the stability of the endometrium.
-As the progestogens in the mini pill are short acting, even a small delay of several hours in taking the pill may lead to a low blood concentration of progestogens, resulting in shedding of the endometrium and bleeding.
+As the progestogens in the mini pill are short-acting, even a small delay of several hours in taking the pill may lead to a low blood concentration of progestogens, resulting in shedding of the endometrium and bleeding.
 This irregular bleeding varies depending on factors like the type, and the dose, of POP used, the duration taken, and concentration of oestrogen in the body.

 Does the mini pill cause weight gain?
 Does it decrease libido?

-However this concern cannot be completely disregarded as different women react differently to the mini pill, and unfortunately no doctor can predict how it will affect you precisely.
+However, this concern cannot be completely disregarded as different women react differently to the mini pill, and unfortunately no doctor can predict how it will affect you precisely.
 Genetic predisposition, diet, and lifestyle, as well as other medical conditions, may all play a role.
-Drug companies may promote their brands as non-weight gaining or even weight losing, but remember there is no sound evidence to prove it.
+Drug companies may promote their brands as non-weight gaining or even weight losing, but remember that there is no sound evidence to prove it.
 However, just because your friend gained weight while on the mini pill, it might not be the same for you.
 And the same goes with libido — there is simply not enough research done on the topic.

 Mini pill and mood — are they related?

 Depression associated with POP use is a topic of much debate at present.
-Mood changes have been reported in many women on mini pill.
+Mood changes have been reported in many women on the mini pill.
 Effects of progestogen on neurotransmitters in brain, such as glutamate and serotonin, which affects the mood, may be one possible reason.
-A Danish study has found that use of hormonal contraception, especially among adolescents, was associated with a first diagnosis of depression and that the risk is higher in those who use the mini pill than the COCP.4
+A Danish study has found that use of hormonal contraception, especially among adolescents, was associated with a first diagnosis of depression and that the risk is higher in those who use the mini pill than the COCP.8

 Even though there is evidence for association of mini pill use and depression, no study has been able to conclude that the mini pill is the causative factor.
 However, the possibility exists, and it’s important to seek medical advice if you experience any unexplained changes of mood.